hdale94/vscabbage-react/README.md

 # VSCabbage implementation with React

 This example will show you how to synchronize a web UI with Cabbage.
-The project is made with React + Typescript.
+The project is made with Vite + React + Typescript.

 There are examples of functional components (sliders) that implement the useCabbageState hook to get and set the channel values.